longbow122/SuggestALaptopBot/README.md

 If you would like to suggest a feature, or would like to leave a more open-ended suggestion/feedback regarding my code and the implementation of the bot, please open an issue.
 I will do my best to respond to your issue as soon as I can.

-### Comments/Feedback
+### Comments/Feedback/Suggestions
-General comments and feedback regarding the bot's features and usability are also welcome.
+General comments, feedback and suggestions regarding the bot's features and usability are also welcome.
 You can either create an issue, or leave a comment by contacting me through [Discord](https://discord.gg/r9R7T4Qg5A).